instructor-ai/instructor/docs/blog/posts/caching.md

   - jxnl
 ---

-# Mastering Caching in Python
+# Introduction to Caching in Python

 > Instructor make working with language models easy, but they are still computationally expensive.